nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-media-publishing.md

 #### Step 1: Contribute a media publishing service

-Nested in the component tag of your XML contribution file, set the implementation class and use the extension point&nbsp;`providers` to register your media publishing service.
+Nested in the component tag of your XML contribution file, set the implementation class and use the extension point `providers` to register your media publishing service.

 ```xml
 <component name="org.nuxeo.ecm.media.publishing.MyMediaPublishingProviderService">